bartkowiakmateusz/node-tarps/readme.md

 var db = require("./modules/tarps").init(config);
 ```

-Active record:

 After obtaining db object from init function you can use to make operations in database.
-Currently only select is supported

 db.get(String tableName, [Function callback])